fullmoonissue/tas-scaffolding/README.md

             |
             -> macro
                 |
-                -> collection.lua (Location where you will add your own macro)
+                -> collection.lua (Location where you will add your own macros)
             |
             -> overlay
                 |
-                -> collection.lua (Location where you will add your own overlay)
+                -> collection.lua (Location where you will add your own overlays)
             |
             -> preload
                 |